TZstatsADS/fall2017-project1-budingtanke/doc/README.md

 "Proj1_HanLin.Rmd" is the final rmd file.

-"Proj1_HanLin.html" is the final report with code and visualization.
+"Proj1_HanLin.html" is the final report with code and visualization, you need to download this file to see it.